JulianMason/R-machine-learning/README.md

 ### Summary

-The **"R Machine Learning"** repository demonstrates the application of various statistical and machine learning techniques to solve real-world problems using R. It includes detailed analyses, model evaluations, and insightful results for predicting Brexit voting patterns, Olympic medal counts, and mushroom edibility.
+This repository demonstrates the application of various statistical and machine learning techniques to solve real-world problems using R. It includes detailed analyses, model evaluations, and insightful results for predicting Brexit voting patterns, Olympic medal counts, and mushroom edibility.
 The repository serves as a valuable resource for understanding the practical use of machine learning in different contexts.